jonaskohl/CapsLockIndicator/README.md

 </p>

 <p align="center">
-  ImeChange Indicator is forked by https://github.com/jonaskohl/CapsLockIndicator/ It's not only indicate Num lock, Caps lock and Scroll lock key.
-(So forked. because It might be violate Program's definition) Added Indicate Keyboard Layout change (like language) and Ime-Mode change from now.
-CapsLock Indicator's information.
+  ImeChange Indicator is forked by https://github.com/jonaskohl/CapsLockIndicator/ <br />
+  It's not only indicate Num lock, Caps lock and Scroll lock key. <br />
+  (So forked. because It might be violate Program's definition)<br />
+  Added Indicate Keyboard Layout change (like language) and Ime-Mode change <br />
+  from now.
+CapsLock Indicator's information. <br />
-  ↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓
+  ↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓ <br />

   CapsLock Indicator is a small utility that indicates the state of the Num lock, Caps lock and Scroll lock key.
 </p>